MDRCS/PostgreSQL_11/README.md

     + Display memory allocated :
     $ SHOW work_mem;

+    ++ the memory requirements for the database cluster might shoot up.
+A conservative figure for work_mem can be arrived at by a formula, as shown in the following code: work_mem = (available_ram * 0.25) / max_connections

     + Display location of config file of postgres :
     $ SHOW config_file;
     $ code /usr/local/var/postgres/postgresql.conf